aloukikjoshi/RPArena/CONTRIBUTING.md

   - Develop new automation projects.
   - Ensure each project has a clear `README.md` file with instructions.
   - Include necessary dependencies and setup instructions.
-  - Add unit tests for the new projects.
   - Add a small description of the new project to the main [README.md](https://github.com/aloukikjoshi/RPArena/blob/main/README.md) file of the repository.

 ### 🐛 Fixing and Optimizing Existing Projects